AakashSinghCS/TA-Allocation-and-Management-System---CAPSTONE-PROJECT/docs/weekly_logs/Seiya_IndividualLog/Seiya.md

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
 * Complete frontend–backend integration for the Course Management page and confirm successful data exchange.
-* Implement role-based access control so only Coordinator users can access the page.
+* Begin implementing role-based access control so only Coordinator users can access the page.

 ## Thursday (June 10-12)